theos/theos-wiki/docs/arm64e-Deployment.md

   sudo xcode-select -switch /Applications/Xcode-11.7.app/Contents/Developer

   # If you need to use the latest Xcode toolchain from the command line,
-  # use -reset:
+  # use --reset:
-  sudo xcode-select -reset
+  sudo xcode-select --reset

   # Alternatively, you can temporarily change your command line tools version
   # for just this terminal session: